Ivory Tower (2014 film)

 Ivory Tower is a 2014 American documentary film written, directed and produced by Andrew Rossi.
-The film premiered in competition category of U.S. Documentary Competition program at the 2014 Sundance Film Festival on January 18, 2014.
+The film premiered in the competition category of the U.S. Documentary Competition program at the 2014 Sundance Film Festival on January 18, 2014.

 After its premiere at Sundance Film Festival, Participant Media, Paramount Pictures and Samuel Goldwyn Films acquired distribution rights of the film.
-The film had a theatrical release on June 13, 2014, in United States by Samuel Goldwyn Films.
-Paramount Pictures will handle the international release of the film, while Participant Media will handle the campaign for film's theatrical release.
+The film had a theatrical release on June 13, 2014, in the United States by Samuel Goldwyn Films.
+Paramount Pictures handled the international release of the film, while Participant Media handled the campaign for the film's theatrical release.
 The film was first broadcast on CNN on November 20, 2014.

 Synopsis

 The film questions the value of higher education in an era when the price of college has increased more than any other service in the United States.
 It explores the different types of higher education around the nation.
 These include: community colleges, four year universities, vocational schools, online courses, and less traditional forms of education.
 The film argues that the high cost of tuition is at a breaking point.